HAPPY HOLIDAYS! Our BidWrite offices will be closed from EOD Friday 19th December, reopening on Monday 5th January

 A Brisbane-based procurement team prepare for the Brisbane 2032 Olympics in a boardroom, cheering for Australian athletes on screen.

 The Brisbane 2032 Olympic & Paralympic Games will create major procurement opportunities across infrastructure, technology, event services and more.
 But competition is already intense.
-David Harvey explores how suppliers can prepare now by strengthening capability, understanding evaluators and sharpening their strategy – positioning themselves early to win Brisbane 2032 contracts through competitive tendering.
+David Harvey explores how suppliers can prepare now by strengthening capability, understanding evaluators and sharpening their strategy – positioning themselves early to win Brisbane Games contracts through competitive tendering.

 FAQs:

-Your Brisbane 2032 procurement questions answered
+Your Brisbane Games questions answered

-Unlike typical procurements that focus on a single project, supply opportunities for the Brisbane 2032 Games span venues, infrastructure, technology, logistics and event operations across Queensland.
+A: Like many complex projects, procurement for the Brisbane Games involves a multi-year, multi-agency, multi-industry program of work.
+Supply opportunities span venues, infrastructure, technology, logistics and event operations across Queensland.

-• Heightened governance
+• Heightened levels of governance

 • Multi-agency coordination